yohasebe/deepl-alfred-translate-rewrite-workflow/README.md

 **Rewrite — DeepL Write**

-DeepL Write works out the language on its own and takes no formality setting, so the form drops the selectors that would have no effect.
+DeepL Write works out the language on its own and takes no formality setting, so those selectors give way to an **Output variant** choice: leave it on Auto, or pin a variant such as `EN-US` when the spelling matters.

 <kbd>
     <img src='images/textarea-rewrite-write.png' width="600" />